Properly fund Connecticut’s Independent Living Centers

 - Transition services for youth-to-adult and out of nursing facilities. (including Money Follows the Person)

-The centers also assist people to obtain or maintain housing and employment, make all services available to people who are deaf or hard of hearing with dedicated staff who are fluent in ASL.
+The centers also assist people to obtain or maintain housing and employment, making all services available to people who are deaf or hard of hearing with dedicated staff who are fluent in ASL.

 The Centers’ goal is to provide consumers with the support, training, education and tools they need to live independently and to fully participate in their communities.